A Primer on Preemies

 Nutrition and Growth

 Premature babies have special nutritional needs because they grow at a faster rate than full-term babies and their digestive systems are immature.
 Neonatologists (pediatricians who specialize in the care of sick full-term and preterm infants) measure their weight in grams, not pounds and ounces.
-Full-term babies usually weigh more than 2,500 grams (about 5 pounds, 8 ounces), whereas premature babies weigh anywhere from about 500 to 2,500 grams.
+Full-term babies usually weigh more than 2,500 grams (about 5 pounds, 8 ounces), whereas premature babies weigh anywhere from about 500 grams (about 1 pound, 1 ounce) to 2,500 grams.

 Breast milk has an advantage over formula because it contains proteins that help fight infection and promote growth.
 Special fortifiers may be added to breast milk (or to formula if breastfeeding isn’t desired), because premature infants have higher vitamin and mineral needs than full-term infants.